estheragbaje/webapi-challenge/README.md

 - [ ] Describe a Resource?

+A resource is the fundamental concept in any RESTful API.
+A resource is an object with a type, associated data, relationships to other resources, and a set of methods that operate on it.
+It is similar to an object instance in an object-oriented programming language, with the important difference that only a few standard methods are defined for the resource (corresponding to the standard HTTP GET, POST, PUT and DELETE methods), while an object instance typically has many methods.

 - [ ] What can the API return to help clients know if a request was successful?

-- [ ] How can we partition our application into sub-applications?
+* [ ] How can we partition our application into sub-applications?

 ## Project Setup